-The primary determinant of realized strategy is what Mintzberg terms emergent strategy-the decisions that emerge from the complex processes in which individual managers interpret the intended strategy and adapt to changing external circumstances.2 Thus, the realized strategy is a consequence of deliberate and emerging factors.
+The primary determinant of realized strategy is what Mintzberg terms emergent strategy-the decisions that emerge from the complex processes in which individual managers interpret the intended strategy and adapt to changing external circumstances.
+Thus, the realized strategy is a consequence of deliberate and emerging factors.

-Although the debate between the two schools continues, we hope that it is apparent that the central issue is not, "Which school is right?" but, "How can the two views complement one another to give us a richer understanding of strategy making?"
+Although the debate between the two schools continues,3 we hope that it is apparent that the central issue is not, "Which school is right?" but, "How can the two views complement one another to give us a richer understanding of strategy making?"
 Let us explore these complementarities in relation to the factual question of how strategies are made and the normative question of how strategies should be made.

-- (3rd ed.).
+- H. (1996).
+The entrepreneurial organization.
+In H. Mintzberg & J. B. Quinn (Eds.), The strategy process (3rd ed.).
 Englewood Cliffs, NJ: Prentice-Hall; Mintzberg, H., & Waters, J. A. (1985).
 Of strategies, deliberate and emergent.
 Strategic Management Journal, 6, 257-272. - 2.
 See Mintzberg, H. Patterns in strategy formulation.
 (1978).
 Management Science, 24, 934-948; Mintzberg, H., & Waters, J. A. (1985).
 Of strategies, deliberate and emergent.
 Strategic Management Journal, 6, 257-272.
 (1985); and Mintzberg, H. (1988).
 Mintzberg on management: Inside our strange world of organizations.
 New York: Free Press. - 3.
 For further debate of the Honda case, see Mintzberg, H., Pascale, R. T., Goold, M., & Rumelt, Richard P. (1996, Summer).
 The Honda effect revisited.
 California Management Review, 38, 78-117.